Investing amid the 2024 U.S. elections: What investors should know

 Executive summary:

-• Polls suggest that neither the Republican or Democratic party is likely to win an overwhelming majority in the U.S. November elections
+• Polls suggest that neither the Republican or Democratic party is likely to win an overwhelming majority in the U.S. November elections.

-• Although a narrow congressional majority could mean elevated risks of government shutdowns, market volatility may be short-lived
+• Although a narrow congressional majority could mean elevated risks of government shutdowns, market volatility may be short-lived.

 The bottom line: While elections can be newsworthy, we think that investors shouldn't be too concerned about the impact on financial markets.
 Staying disciplined will help investors in the long run.

-I have pretty much made up my mind to write something about the 2024 U.S. elections.1I know you maybe hoping that I’ll tell you who will win the 2024 U.S. presidential race.
-But I can’t.
-In fact, I can’t even vote in the U.S. elections (I’m Canadian).
+I have pretty much made up my mind to write something about the 2024 U.S. elections.1I know you are maybe hoping that I'll tell you who will win the 2024 U.S. presidential race.
+But I can't.
+In fact, I can't even vote in the U.S. elections (I'm Canadian).

 Nevertheless, I hope that my article analyzing the potential impact of the elections on financial markets proves insightful, and that by the end you will understand why 'staying disciplined' is my favorite campaign slogan.